tkurtbond/tkurtbond.github.io/posts/2003/12/21/2003-12-21/index.rst

 .. type: text

 + `The Element of Fire`, by Martha Wells, Tor, 1993.
-After reading `one of Wells' books about Ile-Rein <../../../log/2003/12/15.html#wells- wizard-hunters>`__ I went search for others.
+After reading `one of Wells' books about Ile-Rein`__ I went search for others.
 It turns out that Wells has written a number of books about about Ile-Rein at various points during its history.  `The Element of Fire` is set during Ile-Rein's era of muskets and swords, and is a very good mixture of swashbuckling and magic.
 I look forward to reading more of Wells' works.

+__ link://slug/2003-12-15#wells-wizard-hunters